abasher423/compiler/README.md

 # compiler

-> The task of this project was to create a basic compiler using Java
+> The task of this project was to create a basic compiler for the Mapl language using Java

 ## Description